Why preserve your hand prints for future generations?

 This first step is already a huge gift to future generations but if you want to go even further, here are a few more steps:

-2. Add your hand prints to our new research platform.
+2. Have your hand prints added to a new research platform anonymously.

 3. Answer a questionnaire and keep a daily journal where you consistently track your repetitive thoughts.

-5. You could also help fund this project.
-If you are interested in doing so please contact me.
+5. If you are interested in participating in or even funding this research project please contact me.

 A hundred years ago few people had photographic records of themselves, let alone their grandparents or great grandparents.
 Let’s not make the same mistake with hand prints.